civicrm/civicrm-user-guide/docs/events/custom-data-for-events.md

 Adding custom data requires the administrator permission.
-To add custom data from participants, add new custom fields through **Administer > Customize Data and Screens > Custom Data**.
+To add custom data for participants, add new custom fields through **Administer > Customize Data and Screens > Custom Data**.
 To create custom fields for events, first add the **custom field set** on the appropriate record, and then add the fields themselves.